captain-woof/Hydrangea-C2-Payloads/README.md

 REGISTERED-123ABC
 ```

+In case of failure, no message is returned from Listener.

 ### 3. Agent submits previous Tasks output (if exists), new Agents that joined (if exists), AND requests for new Tasks

 If there is something for output: